Svea Logistic Corps

-The Svea Logistic Corps (Svea trängkår, T 1) was a Swedish Army logistic unit operating between 1891 and 1997.
+The Svea Logistic Corps (Svea trängkår, T 1) was a Swedish Army logistic corps operating between 1891 and 1997.
 The unit was based in Linköping.

 History

 The unit has its origins in the Logistic Battalion (Trängbataljonen) which was divided in 1891 into two battalions, Svea Logistic Battalion (T 1) and Göta Logistic Battalion (T 2).
 Svea Logistic Battalion took over the camp that the Logistic Battalion had had at the Higher Artillery School's (Högre artilleriläroverket) previous premises in Marieberg in Stockholm.
 In 1893, the battalion raised the Norrland Logistic Battalion (T 3), which was relocated to Fredrikshov Castle in Östermalm, Stockholm before the battalion was relocated to Sollefteå in 1898.
 In 1902, the battalion was organized as the 1st Svea Logistic Corps (T 1).
 In connection with the name change, the corps began to raise the 2nd Svea Logistic Corps.
 In 1904 the corps regained the name Svea Logistic Corps at the same time as the 2nd Svea Logistic Corps was given the name Västmanland Logistic Corps (T 5) and in 1907 was relocated to Salbohed.

 In 1903, it was decided that the Svea Logistic Battalion would be relocated to Örebro.
 The corps left Marieberg in 1907 and moved into newly built barracks at Västra Mark in Örebro.
 In connection with the Defence Act of 1925, it was intended that two logistic corps would be disbanded.
 The corps in question were Västmanland Logistic Corps (T 5) and Östgöta Logistic Corps (T 6).
 However, Östgöta Logistic Corps was not a completely given candidate, as it had a better location than Svea Logistic Corps had.
 However, the decision was made that the oldest corps would remain.
 As a compromise in the matter, it was decided that Svea Logistic Corps would be relocated from Örebro to Linköping and take over Östgöta Logistic Corps' barracks.
 In the autumn of 1927, the relocation of Svea Logistic Corps began and on 1 June 1928, the Swedish war flag was hauled for the last time at Västra Mark in Örebro.
 Only four officers accompanied the move.
 Most of the employees at Östgöta Logistic Corps, on the other hand, remained in their positions.